sundial-protocol/docs/technical-spec/6-offchain-data-architecture/1-da-layer.rst

 Leios blobs are a natural intermediate point on Leios’ multi-year roadmap toward full input-endorser capabilities.
-We believe that they are achievable before Midgard’s planned deployment on mainnet, and we will support the Leios team to help bring them to Cardano sooner.
+We believe that they are achievable before Sundial’s planned deployment on mainnet, and we will support the Leios team to help bring them to Cardano sooner.

-In the Leios-based data availability solution for Midgard, operators will pay to store their full non-Merkelized blocks inside Leios blobs for the full maturity period.
+In the Leios-based data availability solution for Sundial, operators will pay to store their full non-Merkelized blocks inside Leios blobs for the full maturity period.
 Leios itself will provide timestamps and (non-Merkle) hashes for the blobs and ensure that the blob contents are accessible.
-Midgard’s L1 smart contracts will be able to access the timestamps and non-Merkle hashes of blobs directly.
+Sundial’s L1 smart contracts will be able to access the timestamps and non-Merkle hashes of blobs directly.

-The block data inside each Leios blob will be sufficient to be converted offchain into the Merkelized representation of Midgard blocks that is necessary to construct fraud proofs.
+The block data inside each Leios blob will be sufficient to be converted offchain into the Merkelized representation of Sundial blocks that is necessary to construct fraud proofs.
 The correspondence between the non-Merkelized block data stored in the Leios blob and the Merkle root hash declared in the block header will be verifiable via a special fraud